This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 To make jerky at home, you’ll need some equipment.
 Most notably, you’ll need a food dehydrator to make your jerky at home.
 Food dehydrators are a little bit pricey, but are essential for good homemade jerky.
 They also have some other practical applications so they’re nice to have around.

-If you enjoy smokey flavor, it’s ideal to have a smoker to cook and flavor your jerky low and slow.
+If you enjoy smokey flavor, it’s also ideal to have a smoker to cook and flavor your jerky low and slow.
 A smoker isn’t 100% necessary – it’s just the best way to add smokey flavor to your jerky.
 Some recipes might also call for you to use your oven.

 Last but not least, it’s handy to have a food vacuum sealer machine on hand.
 This way you can make your jerky in big batches and air seal to preserve it for later.